PenguinDan/SoloAlgorithmsProject2/README.md

 # SoloAlgorithmsProject2
 This Project demonstrates my knowledge and mastery in Network Flow Algorithms.

+Honors Algorithms Course - Mining Problem
+This is a substantially harder version than the one given out at the National Progamming Team Competition.
+Students are not allowed to share their work WITH EACH OTHER.
+All work is to be done alone.
+California State University - Long Beach

 You are a mining engineer and have the following problem presented to you.
 There is a rectangular two-dimensional pit of known width and depth.
 Using
 various engineering techniques, the compositions of all of the blocks of ore in